 Kevin made his way to the back of the building.
 The cold marble foyer quickly changed to black shag carpet.
 It felt incredibly soft under his feet.
 He stepped inside the elevator and was surprised to find a large black chair sitting in the center.
 He looked at the controls and found they weren’t the traditional number system but letters.
 Kevin pressed the letter X and took a seat in the big black chair just as the door was closing.
 He was just starting to get comfortable when the inside of the elevator doors suddenly lit up, they were also television screens!

-Kevin started pulling out his tape recorder when Wallace said “There will be no need for that”, Kevin was surprised the old man could see him.
-He got out of the chair and checked out the screen; cameras were mounted around the top.
+Kevin started to pull out his tape recorder when Wallace said, “There will be no need for that.”
+Kevin was surprised the old man could see him.
+He got out of the chair and checked out the screen, cameras were mounted around the top.